 Accurate assessment is key to raising standards.
 We need to get it right.
 We need to know what children can already do and what needs to improve.
 It isn’t rocket science even if it feels like it.
 Assessment informs next steps for learning as well as give quality assurance to employers and universities that an individual’s ability is what it says on the tin.
 And for this, we rely on exams and standardised tests.
 Even in many primary schools today, the test trumps teacher assessment.
 PIRA and PuMA tests, for example, are used to assess gaps in learning, but these too, do not give the full picture.
 Particularly at Key Stage one, where I would argue, if anywhere in a child’s school career, accurate assessment and teaching was crucial, it’s here.
 Many a teacher has watched a young child ‘tick a box, any old box’ so that they can end the pain of working through a booklet and go out to break.
 It’s important to say that ongoing assessment for learning is used by every teacher I know, but often it is the test’s judgement that tends to be valued by leadership.

 So what do we do?
 Well, we can learn much from practice in the Early Years.
 Here, the best practice seeks to build a picture of the whole child from the get-go.
 What are they like?
 What are their interests?
 What can they do and what needs the opportunity to develop further.
 Assessment of the child is built from observation, listening to what they say, analysing their work, questioning – including, where appropriate – quizzing and testing.
-A cold test can throw up anomalies in teacher assessment that can be explored further.
-Now and again, an individual test outcome surprises me – whether they do worse or better than I had expected.
+Relationship.
+It’s true, a cold test can throw up anomalies in teacher assessment that can be explored further.
+And now and again, an individual test outcome surprises me – whether they do worse or better than I had expected.
 Tests are still necessary, but they should inform teacher assessment – not the other way around.

 Crucially, 80% of the assessment in the Early Years comes from the child’s self-directed learning because if a child chooses to employ knowledge in their play, you can be assured that they have mastered it.
 It isn’t performance or regurgitation.
 This, of course, takes expert pedagogy and not, as many a key stage two colleague (including myself once upon a time!) has erroneously assumed, a matter of wiping noses and tying shoelaces.